ESA Governance Upgrade 2025

 • Rename the Leadership Development Committee.
 The revised proposal renames this existing committee as the Nominating Committee to more clearly reflect its role.

 • Nominating Committee composition rebalanced with more at-large members.
-The original proposal called for four members of the Governing Board and three at-large members to compose this committe.
+The original proposal called for four members of the Governing Board and three at-large members to compose this committee.
 The revised proposal calls for two members of the Governing Board and five at-large members, the latter of whom would be selected by the Advisory Council.

 • Membership vote on Governing Board positions preserved.
 The original proposal called for the Nominating Committee to develop a non-competitive slate of a single nominee for each open position on the Governing Board each year.
 Under the revised proposal, the Nominating Committee may nominate up to two candidates per open position, who are placed on a ballot for member vote.